-The first is the common ratio effect (Allais [2], Kahneman and Tversky [11]).
-Subjects in experiments are observed to prefer, for instance, \$3000 for sure over a 0.8 chance of \$4000, but also prefer a 0.2 chance of \$4000 to a 0.25 chance of \$3000.
-If we take s to denote a safe alternative and r a risky prospect, and if we let $\ell$ denote the zero outcome, then the convex model generates such choices (here $\alpha = 0.25$ ).
-Observe that this involves a temptation to be risk averse, a hypothesis that is reminiscent of Loewenstein et al [14] who survey evidence suggesting that the emotional response to risk is that of aversion (anxiety, dread, etc).
-A second experimental finding is that of Keren-Roelofsma [12].
+The first is the common ratio effect (Allais 1953, Kahneman and Tversky 1979).
+Subjects in experiments are observed to prefer, for instance, \$3,000 for sure over a 0.8 chance of \$4,000, but also prefer a 0.2 chance of \$4,000 to a 0.25 chance of \$3,000.
+If we take s to denote a safe alternative and r to denote a risky prospect, and if we let $\ell$ denote the zero outcome, then the convex model generates such choices (here $\alpha = 0.25$ ).
+Observe that this involves a temptation to be risk averse, a hypothesis that is reminiscent of Loewenstein et al. (2001), who survey evidence suggesting that the emotional response to risk is that of aversion (anxiety, dread, etc.).
+A second experimental finding is that of Keren and Roelofsma (1995).
 Experiments on time preference show that subjects who prefer a small immediate reward over a larger later reward (scenario 1) tend to reverse preferences when both rewards are delayed by a common number of periods (scenario 2).
-Such reversals have been explained in terms of temptation by immediate gratification (see GP [9] for instance), which sways choice in the first scenario but is irrelevant in the second.
-Keren-Roelofsma [12] find that if the rewards are made probabilistic, so that each is received with a common probability, then reversals tend to disappear: subjects prefer the later larger-outcome lottery in both the first and second scenario.
+Such reversals have been explained in terms of temptation by immediate gratification (see GP (2004) for instance), which sways choice in the first scenario but is irrelevant in the second.
+Keren and Roelofsma (1995) find that if the rewards are made probabilistic, so that each is received with a common probability, then reversals tend to disappear: subjects prefer the later larger-outcome lottery in both the first and the second scenario.
 This is generated by the convex model since the $\alpha$ -mixing with the zero reward increases self-control, and thus the temptation by immediate gratification that made the immediate sure reward overwhelming is now resistible.
-Thus, delaying a pair of rewards has a similar effect on choice as proportionately reducing the probability of receiving either reward.
+Thus, delaying a pair of rewards has a similar effect on choice as proportionately reducing the probability of receiving either reward. &lt;sup>7The convex model lends itself to an infinite horizon extension in the spirit of Gul and Pesendorfer (2004) and Noor (2007).
+In this setting, further implications of convexity for the interaction of risk and time preferences and also for the timing of resolution of risk can be studied.
 While convex self-control costs have been shown to generate various behaviors observed in experiments, further experiments are necessary before it can be claimed that convexity explains them.
-The reader is referred to the companion paper (Noor and Takeoka [17]) for further remarks and a more general discussion of menu-dependent self-control.
-A Appendix: Proof of Theorem 1 The proof of necessity of the axioms is routine.
-For Temptation Aversion, observe that since $v(\nu) \leq v(\eta)$ and $c(\mu, \cdot)$ is weakly increasing, $W(\{\mu, \eta\}) = u(\mu) - c(\mu, v(\eta)) \leq u(\mu) - c(\mu, v(\nu)) \leq W(\{\mu, \nu\})$ .
-Suffiency of the axioms is established in a sequence of lemmas.
+The reader is referred to the companion paper (Noor and Takeoka 2010) for further remarks and a more general discussion of menu-dependent self-control.
+Appendices A. Proof of Theorem 1 The proof of necessity of the axioms is routine.
+For Temptation Aversion, observe that since $v(\nu) \le v(\eta)$ and $c(\mu, \cdot)$ is weakly increasing, $W(\{\mu, \eta\}) = u(\mu) - c(\mu, v(\eta)) \le u(\mu) - c(\mu, v(\nu)) \le W(\{\mu, \nu\})$ .
+Sufficiency of the axioms is established in a sequence of lemmas.